argoproj/argo-cd/docs/proposals/project-repos-and-clusters.md

 requests a new project from an administrator.
 The administrator creates the project, defines which repositories can and clusters can be used within the project which concludes the onboarding.

-The problem is that list of repositories and clusters often not known during the onboarding process.
+The problem is that list of repositories and clusters are often not known during the onboarding process.
 Developers get it later and have to again contact an administrator, somehow share repo/cluster credentials.
-This back and forth process takes time and creates friqtion.
+This back and forth process takes time and creates friction.

 We want to streamline the process of adding repositories and clusters to the project and make it self-service.
+The Argo CD admins should be able to optionally enable self onboarding of repositories/clusters for some projects.

 ## Motivation